 F. The 2020 New England - Northeast Big Bass Challenge Championship will be held on TBD

-G. Pre-fishing at the championship event shall be off limits one week before the official start time of the event.
+G. Pre-fishing at the championship event shall be off limits 4:00 pm the day before the official start time of the event.
 Violation of this rule shall result in disqualification from the event.

 5. Fish Eligibility

 A. only “black bass” are eligible for scoring during the NEBBC Qualifying period and the NEBBC Championship.
 This designation includes the Largemouth Bass – Micropterus salmoides and the Smallmouth Bass – Micropterus dolomineu.

 B. Length—The minimum length of bass scored in competition is 12 inches.
 Photos of bass shorter than the minimum specified for an Event will be denied.

 C. Condition—Bass must be hooked in the mouth or jaw.
 It may not appear to have been snagged, gaffed, snatched, or hooked in the body or a fin.
 Bass must appear to be alive.
 If bass appears to be dead, mutilated, frozen, mangled, or otherwise damaged or altered, or it appears to have been mashed, mauled, or otherwise altered, the photo will be denied.